-- 1.1 The Group reported some initial recommendations to Overview and Scrutiny in February 2018, which was followed by further meetings to arrive at this final set of recommendations.
-Two key issues came out of the initial exploration: - the contract has been performing well and has been meeting resident's expectations and; - if the contract is specified using standards which would deliver the same level of performance, the price may increase by 11%.
+1.1 The Task and Finish Group reported some initial recommendations to Overview and Scrutiny in February 2018, which was followed by further meetings to arrive at this final set of recommendations that were reported to Overview and Scrutiny in June 2018.

+Two key issues came out of the initial exploration:

+- the contract has been performing well and has been meeting resident's expectations and; - if the contract is specified using standards which would deliver the same level of performance, the price may increase by 11%.
 This equates to approximately £150,000 per annum.